 A hardship license doesn’t restore all driving privileges—it normally comes with numerous conditions that specify when and where the motorist can drive.
 Some states even limit drivers to certain routes when driving to and from certain permitted places.
 Nearly all hardship licenses will also specify what times the driver is able to drive.
 For example, a motorist with a hardship license might be limited to driving only during daylight hours.

 Each state has different requirements for obtaining a hardship license.
 Generally, a driver’s eligibility for a hardship license depends on why the driver’s license was suspended, the motorist’s driving record, and the type of license the driver had prior to the suspension.
-It’s also common for states to require certain offenders to complete a “hard suspension” prior to obtaining a hardship license.
+(Commercial drivers generally aren't eligible for hardship licenses.)
+It’s also common for states to require DUI offenders to complete a “hard suspension” prior to obtaining a hardship license.
 During the hard suspension, the person can’t drive at all.

 Drivers who are caught violating the conditions of their hardship license will usually have their hardship license revoked.
 And in most states, there are no second chances—meaning the driver can’t reapply for another hardship license after losing it.